RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 	print(answer)
 	```

 + Now test your quiz again.
 Have you fixed the problem?
+Try testing these examples:

 	![screenshot](quiz-test-lower.png)